ODonnellM/clickLight/README.md

-# Clicklight.js
+# clicklight.js

 Clicklight is an event driven jQuery plugin that highlights HTML image maps useing HTML 5 canvasing.
-Clicklight was built after being unable to find an equivalently small plugin that allows images to be higlighted and used as hooks into a sites functionality.
-Focused only on highlighting and providing callbacks, clicklight retains a small footprint while still allowing for endless unique uses.
+Clicklight was built after being unable to find a comparably small plugin with similar functionality.
+Focused only on highlighting and providing callbacks, clicklight retains a small footprint while allowing endless unique uses.

 ## Dependencies

-Clicklight has not yet been browser tested, however, it operates off HTML 5's canvasing which means all the latest browsers with such support will be fine.
-As testing is done, a more formal list will be put here.
+Clicklight has not yet been browser tested, however, it operates off HTML 5's canvasing which means all the latest browsers with such support should be fine.
+As testing is done over the coming days, a more formal list will be put here.

 Clicklight was designed around jQuery 3.1 but is compatible as far back as jQuery 1.7